Does It Seem Like Anxiety Is Running the Show?

 Anxiety Disorders Are More Common Than You Might Think

 According to the Center for Disease Control (2013), about 15 percent of the population will experience an anxiety disorder in their lifetime.
 That means, for every 10 people you encounter, one or more is or has been dealing with anxiety.
 You are far from alone.

 As an anxiety therapist, I cannot stress enough that some anxiety in life is normal.
-Our bodies and minds are designed to keep us safe using the sensations in the body.
-For example, if you anticipate an accident on the highway, your heart might race and your muscles might tense, giving you the burst of energy you need to act quickly.
-It is natural to be anxious when we feel threatened and expect something bad is going to happen.
+Our bodies and minds are designed to keep us safe using sensations in the body to alert us.
+For example, if you anticipate an accident on the highway, it is likely your heart will race and your muscles tense up, leading to focused attention and a burst of energy to act quickly and effectively.
+It is natural to be anxious when we feel threatened and expect something bad to happen.
 Anxiety helps us plan for and avoid potential harm.

-Anxiety becomes a problem when it is frequent, intense and/or unpredictable, and when it appears when no danger is apparent.
+Anxiety becomes a problem when it is frequent, intense and/or unpredictable, and when it appears where no danger is present.
 Then, it is considered a disorder because it interferes with everyday functioning.
-For example, you may chronically find it difficult or even impossible to drive because you fear having an accident.
+For example, you may chronically find it difficult or even impossible to drive because you have an intense fear of an accident.
 On the other hand, anxiety can fluctuate and grow disproportionately when it is part of a positive feedback loop.
 In the case of panic disorder the pattern of anxious feelings typically resembles the following: You perceive a threat, which leads to an anxious response which, in turn, leads to an elevated threat perception and an even more anxious response, and so on.
 Chronic anxiety or panic disorder can keep you stuck in a cycle that impacts every part of your life, from your physical health to your ability to form trusting relationships.

 Individualized Anxiety Therapy Can Help You Find Your Personal Path Toward Resolution